-Natural England has been busy working with landowners, highway authorities and others to open up stretches of the path, and recently they announced (1 September 2017) that work has now started on every stretch.
-There have been moments when its completion has been in doubt, so with the entire path being worked on and due to open in 2020, we’re getting excited!
+Natural England has been busy working with landowners, highway authorities and others to open up stretches of the path, and in September 2017 announced that work has officially started on every stretch.
+There have been moments when its completion has been in doubt, so with the entire path being worked on and due to open in 2023, we’re getting excited!

 Look out for Dracula!
 This route takes you through the bustling harbour and streets of Whitby, the picturesque Robin Hood's Bay, and finishes in Cloughton.
 The walk is part of the attractive and dramatic Cleveland Way.

 Ruth Livingstone, coastal walker and Ramblers member, takes us through the highlights of her recent journey round the coast and tells us why paths are so important to her.

 Once completed, the England Coast Path will be the world’s longest continuous coastal trail.
 But how exactly is each new stretch of coast prepared, developed, proposed, determined and, ultimately, opened for walkers to enjoy?